agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 ![alt text](/screenshots/serviceusage-createproject.png)

+### **Services**

+The Service Usage API defines it's own [Service](https://github.com/googleapis/googleapis/blob/master/google/api/serviceusage/v1/resources.proto#L38) type that allows it to add some additional information about services:
+- The service name is relative to the owning project (e.g. `projects/123/services/serviceusage.googleapis.com`).
+This allows us to selectively enable and disable services for use within individual projects.
+- The `state` field contains the state of the service (`ENABLED` or `DISABLED`)

+`Service` also includes a pared-down `ServiceConfig` type that contains a subset of the full service config.
+This subset is mainly focused on the needs of service consumers.

 ### ListServices

 The `ListServices` method lets us list services available to our current project.
 This includes all the public services, all the ones that we own, and all the services for which we've been given the `servicemanagement.services.bind` permission, typically by being granted the `servicemanagement.serviceConsumer` role.